TennCare dental benefits are handled by a contracted dental benefits manager. TennCare's current dental benefits manager is DentaQuest.

 Members may contact DentaQuest at 1-855-418-1622 for any questions regarding their dental benefits or dental providers or visit Find a Dentist | State Plans | Medicaid | Medicare | CHIP - DentaQuest (https://dentaquest.com/find-a-dentist-gov/) - The website includes a "Find a Dentist Tool."

 The adult pregnancy and postpartum dental benefit merged with the adult dental benefit on January 1, 2023.
 All adult members are now eligible for the same adult dental benefits and coverage.
 Members have access to all medically necessary, covered dental benefits.

-ECF and 1915(c) waiver members will still be eligible for the same dental benefits, but the dental services covered under the new Adult Dental Benefit will no longer count against the member’s HCBS cost cap/expenditure cap.
-Only the waiver-funded dental services (those not covered by the Adult Dental Benefit) will count against a member’s cost cap/expenditure cap.
+ECF and 1915(c) waiver members are still eligible for the same dental benefits, but the dental services covered under the new Adult Dental Benefit, effective January 1, 2023, no longer count against the member’s HCBS cost cap/expenditure cap.
+Only the waiver-funded dental services (those not covered by the Adult Dental Benefit) count against a member’s cost cap/expenditure cap.

-Beginning January 1, 2023, TennCare will cover dental services for all adults enrolled in TennCare, including TennCare members located in nursing facilities.
-For adult members in a nursing facility or ICF/IID needing dental care, dental benefits will be available through DentaQuest.
+As of January 1, 2023, TennCare covers dental services for all adults enrolled in TennCare, including TennCare members located in nursing facilities.
+For adult members in a nursing facility or ICF/IID needing dental care, dental benefits are available through DentaQuest.

 Adult Dental Frequently Asked Questions by Members in Nursing Facilities with IME deductions

 Comprehensive dental services are available to children as medically necessary.
 Parents are encouraged to bring their children in to see a dentist for routine care.

 Orthodontic treatment (braces) is provided to children diagnosed with a handicapping malocclusion (go to definition in the Public Necessity Rules).
 Even if your general dentist thinks braces would improve your child's smile, this is considered cosmetic treatment and is not paid for by TennCare.